Frederik Obermaier: Bahamas-Leaks

 After Panama Papers an unknown source handed over internal data from the national corporate registry of the Bahamas to Frederik Obermaier and Bastian Obermayer.
 The 38 gigabyte of data show that several current and former heads of state and government and high-ranking politicians, including former EU Commissioner Neelie Kroes; Colombia's former mining minister Carlos Caballero Argáez; Hamad bin Jassim bin Jaber Al Thani, the former prime minister of Qatar; and Angola's vice-president, Manuel Domingos Vicente were respectively are directors, secretaries, or presidents of Bahamian companies.

 Paradise Papers

 Frederik Obermaier and his colleague Bastian Obermayer also initiated the Paradise Papers, which were published on 5 November 2017.
 The trove of 13,5 million records revealed ties between Russia and U.S. President Donald Trump's billionaire commerce secretary Wilbur Ross, the hidden fortune of Canadian prime minister Justin Trudeau's chief fundraiser Stephen Bronfman and the offshore dealings of Queen Elizabeth II.
+It also revealed a company that were managed by Tommy and Mamiek Suharto, and Prabowo Subianto as director of a company in debt arrears which resulted in its closure in 2004.